EdCFong/Intersection-Observer-API-demo/README.md

 # Intersection-Observer-API-demo
- Intersection Observer API in action
+ See Intersection Observer API in action
+Its a demo of the API for observe changes in the viewport.
+This demo is from the [Documentation tutorial](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)